 - Post-translational modifications included in our sets and histone arrays providing hundreds of different combinations

-- Biotinylated histone peptides with spacers incorporated providing more effective screening for epigenetic studie
+- Biotinylated histone peptides with spacers incorporated providing more effective screening for epigenetic studies

-These are available as individual or as sets in the following formats:
+These are available as individual purified peptides or as sets in the following formats:

 - Unbound peptides in deep well trays